Laxey Towing Company: Current operation

+Historic operations

 MV Karina

 In 2001 the Laxey Towing Company set about re-establishing a service predominately aimed towards tourists to the Isle of Man, with the re-introduction of coastal cruises during the summer visiting season.

 Captain Carter was no stranger to this service, being part of a generation of experienced Douglas boat operators.

 Captain Carter undertook the service personally, sharing his wealth of local knowledge during the course of the cruise.
 The re-introduction of this part of the Manx Tourist Industry proved popular with visitors and locals alike.
 The end of the 2017 tourist season saw the termination of the service, and the Karina was subsequently sold to an operator in The Gambia.

-Other operations

-The Laxey Towing Company still provides pilotage services to the Port of Douglas and on occasion the Port of Liverpool, with Captain Carter as of 2022 retaining the post of senior Pilot for the Port of Douglas.